abravalheri/dotfiles/README.md

 - `@local`
 - `%local`

-These files/folders are not commited to the repository thanks to a rule in .gitignore, but are considered during runtime.
+These files/folders are not committed to the repository thanks to a rule in .gitignore, but are considered during runtime.
 So, for example, the following files can be created for customization purposes:

 - `~/.config/vim/+local.vim`
 - `~/.config/zsh/+local.zsh`